-The interviewer scorecard is a private scorecard for interviewers to manually evaluate candidate skills during a CodePair interview.
+The interviewer scorecard is a private scorecard for interviewers to manually evaluate candidate skills during an interview.
 It displays a set of skills to be analyzed based on the role that the candidate is getting hired for.

-Once you login to a CodePair session as an interviewer, you will be able to see a collapsible panel to the right-hand side of the screen called “Scorecard”.
+Once you log in to an interview session as an interviewer, you will be able to see a collapsible panel to the right side of the screen called Scorecard.
 Expand the panel to view the complete scorecard.

 - The scorecard displays the skills on which the hiring panel can evaluate a candidate.
-These skills are mapped to the specific role on which the CodePair session is conducted.
+These skills are mapped to the specific role in which the interview session is conducted.

-- If you initiate a CodePair interview from a Candidate’s Test report page, then the role of the test will be automatically mapped to the CodePair and the same skills will be displayed in the scorecard inside the CodePair.
+- If you initiate a HackerRank interview from a candidate’s Test report page, then the role of the test will be automatically mapped to the interview and the same skills will be displayed in the scorecard inside the interview.

-- Apart from role-specific feedbacks, you can also add your overall feedback to the candidate on the scorecard.
-Feedbacks will be autosaved on every action done in the scorecard.
+- Apart from role-specific feedback, you can also add your overall feedback to the candidate on the scorecard.
+Feedback will be autosaved on every action done on the scorecard.

 - The scorecard is private for each interviewer and is not visible to other interviewers or candidates.
-Each interviewer's feedback in the scorecard gets captured and displayed in the report.
+Each interviewer's feedback on the scorecard gets captured and displayed in the report.

-Under Interviewer's Notes inside the CodePair report, you will be able to see the feedbacks given to the candidate by each interviewer.
+Under the Scorecard inside the interview report, you will be able to see the feedback given to the candidate by each interviewer.